 U.S. District Court for the Western District of Texas

 Judicial Intern, Hon.
 Nathan L. Hecht, Supreme Court of Texas, 2008

 Member, Austin Bar Association Civil Appellate Section

 Appellate Court Experience

-• Prevailed in mandamus proceedings in the Court of Appeals and the Supreme Court of Texas regarding the trial court’s order compelling production of documents.
+- Successfully defended mandamus petition in Court of Appeals and Supreme Court of Texas regarding production of documents.

-• Briefed numerous other appellate cases in the First, Third, Fourth, Thirteenth, and Fourteenth Courts of Appeals in the Texas Supreme Court, and in the United States Court of Appeals for the Fifth Circuit.
+- Successfully briefed and argued numerous other cases in Texas Courts of Appeals, in the Texas Supreme Court, and in the Federal Court of Appeals, Fifth Circuit.

 Trial Court Experience

-• Prepared jury questions and argued charge conference in trial arising from the termination of cardiologist’s employment, centering on covenant not to compete and whether termination was with or without cause.
+- Prepared jury questions and argued charge conference in trial arising from the termination of doctor’s employment, centering on covenant not to compete and whether termination was with cause.

 Clint lives in Austin with his wife, Jean, and their daughter McClain.
 He is an avid reader, cook, Duke basketball fan, and guitarist.